 Ever face an epic battle against a larger force?
 Are you a tabletop gamer looking for ways to win against a bigger army?
 Maybe, you’re in a fight against an opponent who seems to have more resources than you.
-Whether you’re a wargamer, a business person, politician, or in academia, knowing the principles for how to beat a larger opposition with what resources you have, is important.
-Much of military history is replete with examples of how great battles were won against a larger army.
+Whether you’re a wargamer, a business person, or in academia, knowing the principles for winning a battle against the odds can come in handy.
+Much of military history is replete with examples of how epic battles were won against a larger army.

 In this article, I share 4 principle lessons I’ve learned through my experience and research over the years as a gamer, scientist, father, and entrepreneur.

 Why is fighting smarter a key to victory?

 I hate cliches, so let me dive in with a quick preamble backstory.

 I’ve fought and won with bad odds stacked against me.
 When 3 kids want something from you, the noise and neediness, rip at the heartstrings of your fatherly sanity (3 to 1).
 When you’re making a case for finishing grad school with a dissertation committee (5 to 1) and your science has flaws (the field is never perfect), you must find a way to assimilate (i.e., convince/convert) the opposition through careful argument.